harisont/wyDependencyTreeJSiwys/readme.md

 ### 2.4.1
 - add: compatibility with empty nodes (enhanced conll specifications)
 ### 2.4.0
-- update: to conllup-js 3.1.0 (non breaking changes for DependencyTreeJS)
+- update: to conllup-js 3.1.0 (non breaking changes for wyDependencyTreeJSiwys)
 ### 2.3.1
 - fix: add exportable exportPNG and exportSVG in index.ts
 ### 2.3.0